Identityplane/GoAM/docs/user_attributes.md

 This enables efficient user discovery without requiring full user object retrieval.

+**Index Uniqueness Constraint**: Within a realm, the combination of `(tenant, realm, type, index_value)` must be unique.
+This constraint exists because the index is used as a lookup mechanism to find users by attribute values.
+For example:
+- Only one user can have an email address "john@example.com" as an indexed attribute within a realm
+- This ensures that when someone tries to log in with "john@example.com", the system can uniquely identify which user to authenticate
+- Multiple users cannot share the same email address, phone number, or social login ID as an indexed attribute within the same realm

+**Backup/Secondary Attributes**: Users can have multiple attributes of the same type, but only one should have an index for lookup purposes.
+Additional attributes (like backup emails, secondary phone numbers) should have their index set to `null`:
+- **Primary email**: `index="john@example.com"` (used for login/lookup)
+- **Backup email**: `index=null` (not used for lookup, just stored for reference)

+**Nullable Index Support**: The index field is nullable, allowing attributes that don't need to be searchable (such as passwords, user preferences, backup contact methods, or internal flags) to exist without an index value.

 ## Attribute Types

 The system supports multiple attribute types, each with their own value structure: